 The RHS launched Plants for Pollinators in 2011, aiming to encourage gardeners to grow more flowering plants rich in nectar and pollen.
 The decline of these flowers in the wild is one of the biggest challenges facing pollinators.
 A database of all the best plants to support these insects has been compiled, and the RHS Plants for Pollinators logo can be displayed on the packaging of seeds or plants that appear on the list.
 The logo helps gardeners to easily identify which plants are good for insects and encourages everyone to build their gardens with nature in mind.

 Why are Pure Seeds flowers good for pollinators?

 Nearly all the seeds we stock are wildflowers listed in the Plants for Pollinators database.
 We've worked hard to stock a diverse range of flowers that bloom at different times of the year, allowing you to provide food for bees, butterflies, and other insects throughout the seasons.
 Our flowers are known to attract all different species of pollinating insects, and they grow to different heights to cater for the widest range as possible.
-The grasses in our wildflower mixes have also been specially selected to provide habitats and nesting sites for various species of bees.

 There are many different types of wildflowers that all thrive in different habitats and are favoured by different species of pollinators.
 When building our range we've tried to pull from as many categories as possible, to give you the best tools for supporting nature in your garden.